Latin America

 Finca Don Porfirio: Coffee Shop

-There are several branches of this famous and delicious coffee shop inspired by the Mexican Revolution.
-For instance, a great way to enjoy this experience should be in the branch in front of the Palacio Bellas Artes (Palace of Fine Arts).
+This famous and delicious coffee shop is inspired by the Mexican Revolution.
+Visiting this cafe is a great way to enjoy and appreciate the Palacio Bellas Artes (Palace of Fine Arts).

 📷 by fincadonporfirio

-Here, you will have a spectacular view of this palace full of history and art both inside and out.
+Here, you will have a spectacular view of this palace, which is full of history and art inside and out.
 Similarly, another branch with items from the time of the revolution is Finca Don Porfirio San Rafael.
 An excellent option to have a good coffee, eat delicious food, and travel back in time.
 Check out our Personalized Tours here!

 Canteen La Ópera

-In the center of Mexico City, two French sisters created this jewel, with the idea of recreating the very iconic Parisian cafes and confectioneries.
+Two French sisters created this jewel in the center of Mexico City to recreate the iconic Parisian cafes and confectioneries.
 Although La Ópera did not start as a bar, its fame forced it to make it a Restaurant Bar after a move in the 19th century.

 📷 by ryanschude